 A laptop, a Kindle, a mobile phone, a camcorder, Microsoft Office Suite, search engines like Google Or DuckDuckGo, Windows Operating Systems, a Wireless Fidelity (Wi-Fi) Network, a Tata Sky TV box, a GPS unit, scientific calculators, a social networking site, a payment transaction service, are all examples of IT products and services.

-All these IT products and services are designed, developed, and programmed by Computer Scientists and installed, tested, run, and maintained by IT professionals as well as Engineers from other disciplines.
+All these IT products and services are designed, developed, and programmed by Computer Scientists and installed, tested, run, and maintained by Information Technology professionals as well as Engineers from other disciplines.

 - Development and programming of computer processors – known commonly as microchips that run various computing devices, systems, applications, etc.